Step 1

 5. Improved profitability

 We therefore strongly recommend that you organize a precise training schedule to facilitate the adoption of your ERP project internally.
-Make sure that all the teams concerned receive this training, and don't hesitate toit evolve based on what you observe as you go along.
+Make sure that all the teams involved receive this training and don't hesitate toevolve it according to what you observe as you go along.

 Address the important points: